Secure Nginx with Let’s Encrypt on AlmaLinux 8 – Easy Steps

 Requirements

-Log in as a non-root user with sudo privileges and set up a basic firewall. you can check the Initial server setup article for AlmaLinux 8.
+Log in as a non-root user with sudo privileges and set up a basic firewall.
+You can check the Initial server setup article for AlmaLinux 8.

 You need to install Nginx on AlmaLinux 8 and set up Nginx server blocks.
 To do this you can visit our article about How To Install Nginx on AlmaLinux 8.